Change Log and Upgrade process

-Outside the core Remote Worker pack note that there is also remote working updates to the seperate Device Compliance Pack:
+Outside the core Remote Worker packs note that there is also remote working updates to the separate Device Compliance Pack:

 - Breakdowns by worker type (office/remote) for each dashboard.

-- Critical new software compliance insight, such as top forbidden binaries and breakdowns of non-compliance software at a particular version level (for example: a zoom version known to cause audio lag).
+- Critical new software compliance insight, such as top forbidden binaries and breakdowns of non-compliance software at a particular version level (for example a zoom version is known to cause audio lag).

 This can be installed at any time independent of the Remote Worker pack itself if wished.